microsoft/TypeScript-Handbook/pages/Modules.md

 ```

 Classes and function declarations can be authored directly as default exports.
-Defualt export class and function declaration names are optional.
+Default export class and function declaration names are optional.

 ##### ZipCodeValidator.ts